-This week I encourage you to take one of two of these vices you may struggle with and put a plan in motion to combat it.
+This week I encourage you to take one of two of these vices you may struggle with and put a plan in motion to combat them.
 For me, I’m going to focus on “jealous” and “gossiping.”

 Yup, it’s getting real.

-This whole month actually I’ve had a plan to combat jealousy, especially in the blogging world.
+This whole month actually I’ve had the plan to combat jealousy, especially in the blogging world.
 Many times in the past few months I’ve felt envious of how other people’s blogs or articles have taken off and I feel like I’ve hit a plateau.
 Why did their post go viral?
 Why did they get their article published and I didn’t?
 How do they have that many social media followers?

 Secondly, I am tackling my gossiping.
 I’m not sure anyone that knows me would say I’m the biggest gossip but that’s the thing about it – sometimes the worst is slipping it into the conversation here and there.
-The Lord has put it on my heart to not talk bad about anyone – even if they deserve it.
+The Lord has put it on my heart to not talk badly about anyone – even if they deserve it.
 There have been a few times I’ve been so proud of the fact that I stopped myself before I wrecked myself.
 And other times, I’ve failed.
 So this month I am tackling it again and praying He brings it to my attention before I say something negative, or at least not helpful, about someone else.